Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Introduction

 In this work, we explore an alternative approach to solve the impurity model for DMFT-based electron-lattice models up to long times, based on a semiclassical approximation \cite{KamenevBook, Mitra2005, Picano2021_CDW} to the phonon dynamics.
 A straightforward semiclassical approach would use a mean-field decoupling of the electrons and phonons, leading to classical equations of motion for the phonons with a force determined by electronic expectation values (Ehrenfest dynamics) \cite{Yonemitsu2009}.
 Beyond that, thermal and quantum fluctuations can be expected to have a profound impact on the lattice dynamics.
 One way to incorporate fluctuations into a semiclassical evolution is through a weighted average over initial states for the classical variable \cite{Petrovic2022, Weber2022, Osterkorn2022, Bakshi2022}.
 Here, we aim to include the back-action of electronic fluctuations on the phonon also during the dynamics.
 This leads to a stochastic phonon evolution, with damping and noise obtained self-consistently from the electronic system driven by the fluctuating phonon field.
 With this, one can potentially address all the relevant stages of a photo-induced phase transition, including the recovery of the ordered phase and the thermalization of the phonons to their final equilibrium statistical distribution.
 The approach still requires a description of the electronic state at long times, but for well-separated electron and lattice timescales one can rely on a quasi steady approximation obtained from a non-perturbative quantum Boltzmann equation \cite{Picano2021}, or possibly even an adiabatic approximation.
+Nevertheless, in this work we only analyze the equilibrium properties of the model, so that we can benchmark the stochastic semiclassical theory against a numerically exact method.

 While the semiclassical approach misses quantum processes like the tunneling between polaronic configurations \cite{Mitra2005}, it can be expected to provide a suitable description at sufficiently high temperature.
 The approach has been used to study the melting and recovery of the charge density wave in the Holstein model on a Bethe lattice \cite{Picano2021_CDW}, where it revealed that the recovery of the ordered state proceeds through a disordered polaron phase, in which the local order parameter is not representative of the mean.
 This scenario for the photo-induced dynamics differs from the phenomenology obtained by time-dependent Ginzburg Landau theory, and implies a very slow recovery dynamics.
 The aim of the present work is to provide a derivation of the semiclassical approach which extends to models with electron-electron interactions and multi-orbital systems, and could therefore be used to describe, e.g., correlated electrons coupled to Jahn-Teller phonons, or realistic models for coupled electron-lattice dynamics in materials like VO$_2$ \cite{Grandi2019}.
 Moreover, for the Anderson Holstein impurity model, we benchmark the approach against the exact solution in equilibrium, and compare to approximate solutions based on the self-consistent Migdal approximation and the NCA approximation.